 The dining rooms will be open during the three lunch periods.
 Both hot lunch and snack bars offer students a wide choice of menu.
-Each student's schedule provides for one 27-minute period of time that can be used for lunch.
+Each student's schedule provides for one 27-minute (depending on schedule picked, this may change) period of time that can be used for lunch.
 Students are expected to clean up after themselves, as well as conduct themselves in a proper manner.
 The cleanliness of this area is every student's individual responsibility.
 Permission to leave the dining rooms must be obtained from the supervisor on duty.

 Food can only be eaten in the café.
 Weather permitting, students may use the designated outside area during lunches.
-This designated area is outside of Dining Room II in between the outside stairwell at the end of Whittier/Hawthorne House and the trees to the right.
+The designated areas outside of the building are outside stairwell at the end of Whittier/Hawthorne House and the Plateau.
+Administration will let students and staff know what areas will be utilized on what days.
 No student is to be in the woods, on the street, or in parking lots.
 The use of outside areas is a privilege not to be abused, and all school rules apply.
 Other than these accepted times, students may not be outside of the building.
 Failure to abide by these rules could result in discipline.